 Our audits look at financial information and compliance with state, federal and local laws on the part of all local governments, including schools, and all state agencies, including institutions of higher education.
-In addition, we conduct performance audits of state agencies and local governments and fraud, whistleblower and citizen hotline investigations.
+In addition, we conduct performance audits of state agencies and local governments as well as fraud, state whistleblower and citizen hotline investigations.

-The results of our work are widely distributed through a variety of reports, which are available on our Web site and through our free, electronic subscription service.
+The results of our work are widely distributed through a variety of reports, which are available on our website and through our free, electronic subscription service.

-We take our role as partners in accountability seriously.
-We provide training and technical assistance to governments and have an extensive quality assurance program.
+We take our role as partners in accountability seriously, and provide training and technical assistance to governments, and have an extensive quality assurance program.